2000s: Video-game hardware and software

+The PlayStation 3 was released in 2006.

+Xbox 360 released in 2005 as the successor to the original Xbox.

+The Wii was released in 2006, as the successor to the GameCube, and is known for its motion control.
+It was popular in the late 2000s and early 2010s.

 The world of video games reached the sixth generation of video game consoles including the PlayStation 2, the Xbox, and the GameCube, which started technically in 1998 with the release of Sega's Dreamcast, although some consider the true start in 2000 with the release of Sony's PlayStation 2.
 The 6th gen remained popular throughout the decade, but decreased somewhat in popularity after its 7th gen successors released technically starting in November 2005 with the release of Microsoft's Xbox 360, however, most people agree that 2006 is a 6th gen year since most games being released still released on 6th gen including the Xbox even though the 360 was already released, and the PlayStation 3 and the Wii didn't release until late 2006 which most people consider to be the true start of the 7th gen. It reached 7th Generation in the form of consoles like the Wii, the PlayStation 3 and Xbox 360 by the mid-2000s.
 The number-one-selling game console of the decade, the PlayStation 2, was released in 2000 and remained popular up to the end of the decade, even after the PlayStation 3 was released.
 The PlayStation 2 was discontinued in January 2013.
 The Nintendo DS launched in Japan in 2004 and by 2005 was available globally.
 All Nintendo DS models combined have sold over 154.02 million units, thus making it the best selling handheld of all time and the second best selling video game console of all time behind the PlayStation 2.

 Neo Geo is a family of video game hardware developed by SNK.
 The brand originated in 1990 with the release of an arcade system, the Neo Geo MVS and its home console counterpart, the Neo Geo AES.
 The Neo Geo brand was officially discontinued in 2004.

 MMORPGs, originating in the mid-to-late 1990s, become a popular PC trend and virtual online worlds become a reality as games such as RuneScape (2001), Final Fantasy XI (2002), Eve Online (2003), Tony Hawk's Underground (2003), World of Warcraft (2004), and EverQuest II (2004), The Lord of the Rings Online: Shadows of Angmar (2007) and Warhammer Online: Age of Reckoning (2008) are released.
 These worlds come complete with their own economies and social organization as directed by the players as a whole.
 The persistent online worlds allow the games to remain popular for years.
 World of Warcraft, premiered in 2004, remains one of the most popular games in PC gaming and is still being developed into the 2010s.